maelle/simplymaelle/content/post/2018-07-22-wheretogethelp.md

 Last time I blogged, I offered [my <s>obnoxious</s> helpful advice for blog content and promotion](/2018/07/16/soapbox/).
 Today, let me again be the agony aunt you didn't even write to!
 Imagine you have an _R question_, i.e. a question related to how you can do something with R, and your search engine efforts haven't been too successful: where should you ask it to increase your chance of its getting answered?
 You could see this post as my future answer to stray suboptimal Twitter R questions, or as a more general version of Scott Chamberlain's excellent talk about how to get help related to rOpenSci software in the [2017-03-07 rOpenSci comm call](http://communitycalls.ropensci.org/).

 I think that the general journey to getting answers to your R questions is first trying your best to get answers locally in the documentation of R, then to use a search engine, and then to post a well-formulated question _somewhere_.
 My post is aimed at helping you find that _somewhere_.
-Note that [it's considered best practice to ask in one _somewhere_ at once](https://community.rstudio.com/t/faq-is-it-ok-if-i-cross-post/5218), and to then move on to another _somewhere_ if you haven't got any answer!
+Note that [it's considered best practice to ask in one _somewhere_ at once](https://community.rstudio.com/t/faq-is-it-ok-if-i-cross-post/5218), and to then move on to another _somewhere_ if you haven't got any answer... or if someone kindly redirects you to a better venue!

 <!--more-->